Nazime/CybSuite/docs/docs/cyberdb/introduction.md

 ## Overview

 CyberDB is the core component of the CybSuite tools, responsible for managing all data.
-Currently, it is primarily utilized by Arguard for data management.
+Currently, it is primarily utilized by cybs-db for data management.
 The database is built on PostgreSQL and is designed to be extensible, allowing for easy schema extensions as needed.

-CyberDB includes a CLI `cyberdb` that allows users to query and update its data efficiently.
+CyberDB includes a CLI `cybs-db` that allows users to query and update its data efficiently.

 ## Key Features